m4cx/stream-community/docs/setup/getting-started.md

 > Treat the generated token as it was a personal password.
 Anyone who gets access to this token will be able to act in a twitch chat on behalf of you.
 If you don't need
 > this token anymore, you need to revoke it in twitch.
 Of course this service is also provided by the token generator.

-In order to securely passing this access token to the Stream Community software we use environment variables, as long as you can assume your whole system is save.
+In order to securely passing this access token to the Stream Community software we use environment variables, as long as you can assume your whole system is safe.

 | Environment Variable                      |
 | ----------------------------------------- |